Weimax Wines & Spirits

 wpe1.jpg (8371 bytes)In the mid-1960s Lett began his work, planting Pinot Noir, starting his winery in 1970.
 Some of his wines attracted attention, faring well in blind-tastings with California and French Pinot Noirs.
 One of Burgundy's "royal" wine families, Drouhin, was so impressed by an Eyrie Pinot Noir, they purchased acreage and set up a winemaking facility.

-Moving into Lett's "neighborhood" were the Ponzi family and the Adelsheim family.
 I'll admit to being more a fan of Ponzi's wines than the others.
 The wonderful (and maddening) thing of Pinot Noir is each taster has a different sensitivity to the grape.
-For me, the Ponzi Pinots have, for the most part, been the most satisfying over the years.
+For me, the Ponzi Pinots have, for the most part, struck a chord with me over the years.
 But that's my personal viewpoint.
 You may find you prefer the others.

 The landscape has changed over the past couple of decades.